 But we’ve now added an example classroom that anyone can visit.

-The example classroom allows you to see what a classroom looks like – and what assignments look like – from a student’s perspective.
-(The only difference here is that none of the assignments have a due date.)
+The example classroom allows you to see what a classroom looks like – and what assignments and Live Sessions look like – from a student’s perspective.
+(The only difference here is that none of the assignments have a due date, and the Live Sessions are auto-generated roughly every hour.)

 Continue reading “Example classroom”